angular/angular/modules/angular2/docs/core/02_directives.md

 Angular applications do not have a main method.
 Instead they have a root Component.
 Dependency Injection then assembles the directives into a working Angular application.

-There are three different kinds of directives (described in more detail in later sections).

-1. *Decorators*: can be placed on any DOM element and can be combined with other directives.
-2. *Components*: Components have an encapsulated view and can configure injectors.
+Directives with an encapsulated view and an optional injector are called *Components*.

 ## CSS Selectors